 Both WordPress and Web.com have unique platforms for building a website.
 In this post, we’ll walk through a WordPress vs Web.com comparison to help you decide which platform will work best for your needs.
 We’ll discuss important comparisons including ease of use, customization, security, built-in features, and more.

-WordPress vs Web.com Who are They For?
+WordPress vs Web.com Who Are They For?

-When comparing WordPress vs Web.com, it is helpful know the difference between a CMS vs a Website Builder.
+When comparing WordPress vs Web.com, it is helpful to know the difference between a CMS vs a Website Builder.
 Both can get you a website, but they are different usually when it comes to complexity and features.

-WordPress is highly customizable, which makes it great building all types of websites using premade themes, plugins, and integrations.
+WordPress is highly customizable, which makes it great for building all types of websites using premade themes, plugins, and integrations.
 Additionally, WordPress is great for developers who like to code their own templates and themes.
 Those who are comfortable with CSS, HTML, and PHP will be right at home with WordPress.
 That being said, building websites with the WordPress Editor is relatively easy, so beginners won’t have issues learning the platform.
 WordPress has been around for nearly two decades, so there are plenty of resources and WordPress articles for new and seasoned users to fall back on when they can’t figure something out.
-What started out as a blogging software has quickly evolved into a multi-featured platform where users can build a website that has its own unique look and feel.
+What started as a blogging software has quickly evolved into a multi-featured platform where users can build a website that has its own unique look and feel.

 Web.com got its start in 1999 as a domain provider.
 Over the years, they expanded their offerings from domains to include hosting and an online website builder.
-Like WordPress, they offer the ability to customize your website with ease, and offer templates to build upon.
+Like WordPress, they offer the ability to customize your website with ease and offer templates to build upon.
 That being said, if you want more functionality, be prepared to pay.
 They charge additional fees for offerings such as security and additional domains.
 Web.com wants to attract all businesses — large or small.
 They target individuals who seek an easy way to customize their site without the need for coding.
-One of the best things about them is they give their customers a pretty nice drag and drop builder.
+One of the best things about them is they give their customers a pretty nice drag-and-drop builder.
 The builder takes little time to learn, making it a solid choice for beginners.

 WordPress vs Web.com Ease of Use

 The WordPress community is huge.
 Thousands of sources are available, making learning WordPress a snap.
 Additionally, with the release of WordPress 5.0, users were introduced to the Gutenberg block editor.
-Blocks enhances WordPress by enabling users to build responsive pages and posts with columns, then add content with more than 25 additional blocks.
+Blocks enhance WordPress by enabling users to build responsive pages and posts with columns, then add content with more than 25 additional blocks.
 Plus, WordPress 5.8 introduced full site editing which has given users even more control over there entire website design.

-One of Web.com’s main selling points is being user friendly.
+One of Web.com’s main selling points is being user-friendly.
 The interface is simple, and signing up is easy.
 Users can opt for an advanced SSL certificate for an additional $99 per year.
 Otherwise, your total cost to get started is a paltry $1.95 per month, which is billed monthly.
 There are no contracts, so you can cancel at any time.

 Once you start a plan, you’re automatically forwarded to the dashboard.
 You’ll be able to choose from over 150 templates to jumpstart your site design.
 Once you choose, editing is stunningly simple.
-Web.com uses a drag and drop website builder, so making changes to the template you choose is also a breeze.
+Web.com uses a drag-and-drop website builder, so making changes to the template you choose is also a breeze.

 WordPress vs Web.com: Customization